StevenBlack/vocab/readme.md

 ### diphthong
 No, it's not a type of sandal.
 It's a syllable containing two letters used to make a single sound.
 For example the ou in sound.
-Pronounced DIF-THONG, not DIP-THONG.

 ### discreet